Cozy, soft TV blanket, or cool, draping sweater? The properties of yarn are as important as gauge in determining whether your projects turn out well.

 Find a substitute

 If you're looking for a direct alternative to a yarn, YarnSub can give you a list of the closest substitutes.
-If you're thinking of changing to a different fiber, you can use YarnSub's search capability to find possibilities.
+If you're thinking of changing to a different fiber, you can use YarnSub's filters to restrict the types of fibers and price of the yarns that we suggest.

 Example: Finding a non-wool alternative